 — ALSO —

-Building upon that point, please be careful how you deal with the things your spouse tells you.
+It’s important to be careful how you deal with the things your spouse tells you.
 Sometimes our minds can play tricks on us.
 We’re SURE we recall something a certain way; but it may not be so.
-Below is a link to an article posted on The Generous Husband web site that makes a good point concerning this issue.
+Below is a link to an article posted on The Generous Husband web site.
+Paul Byerly makes a good point concerning this issue.
 For better understanding, please read:

 • BEING GRACIOUS ABOUT DIFFERENCES IN HOW YOU REMEMBER